 Advantages of a Betting Exchange:

-Lay betting as well as back betting.
+- Lay betting as well as back betting.

-Increased profits if bets are successful.
+- Increased profits if bets are successful.

-Huge range of markets and selections covered.
+- Huge range of markets and selections covered.

-Applicable for live betting.
+- Applicable for live betting.

 Disadvantages of a Betting Exchange:

-Promotions such as odd boosters do not apply to a betting exchange.
+- Promotions such as odd boosters do not apply to a betting exchange.

-Can lose high sums of funds if you lose as a lay bettor.
+- Can lose high sums of funds if you lose as a lay bettor.

-As you may or may not be aware, Bookmakers need to profit from bets being placed through a betting exchange one way or another.
+As you may or may not be aware, bookmakers need to profit from bets being placed through a betting exchange one way or another.
 As in a betting exchange, you are playing against fellow customers, the bookmaker is not receiving cash from this.
 Therefore, they charge a commission fee on bets processed through their betting exchange platform.
 The bookmaker themselves can charge anything from 0% commission, up to 6%.
 This is nice and low and therefore doesn’t take too much effect on a customer’s winnings.

-To conclude our overall thoughts, we think that a betting exchange is a fun way of placing your sports bets.
-There are a range of bets, markets and trading tools to get you increased profits.
+To conclude our overall thoughts, we think that a betting exchange is a fun way of placing your sports bets on various event types.
+There is a range of bets, markets and trading tools to get you increased profits.
 From all the different types of bets that you can place, betting exchange is one of the most innovative types.
-This can be a great way of guaranteeing profits in some respect and if you haver not tried it, you may be better of claiming one of the welcome bonuses for betting exchange and experience the markets and odds.
+If you stick to our suggested exchange platforms, then you are bound to have an enjoyable user experience no matter how much past experience you have as an exchange punter.